ayusjakhmola17/Portfolio/README.md

 ---

 ## 🚀 About Me
-👩‍🎓 I am A, a passionate student currently pursuing a **Bachelor of Computer Applications (Cyber Security)** in Section B.
+👩‍🎓 I am Ayush Kumar Jakhmola, a passionate student currently pursuing a **Bachelor of Computer Applications (Cyber Security)** in Section B.
 🎯 My goal is to become a skilled cybersecurity professional, solving real-world problems while ensuring digital safety.

 ---